 What Can You Do with Python?

-Python is a versatile language with a host of applications, but the most well-known include:
+Python is a versatile language with a wide range of applications, but the most well-known include:

 In-Depth Review of the Cost

 As a top programming language, Python continues to grow across the world.
-Its status as an open-source language makes it accessible to learn from anywhere, and a large support community has grown around it.
-Python’s many libraries and frameworks can be accessed easily, encouraging programmers to explore them.
+Its open-source nature makes it accessible to learn from anywhere, and a large support community has grown around it.
+Python’s numerous libraries and frameworks can be easily accessed, encouraging programmers to explore them.
 And the easy availability of free IDE and code editors makes Python a desirable alternative.

 You most likely won’t need to upgrade your hardware unless you’re running a machine over five years old.
-A screen with 4K resolution can provide optimum viewing, but it’s not crucial.
-Python and its libraries will work on most desktops and even laptops.
+A screen with 4,000 resolution can provide optimum viewing, but it’s not crucial.
+Python and its libraries will work on most desktops and laptops.

 The true investment in Python comes from taking a formal training program, either in-person or live online.
-Before diving in, however, you can avail yourself of some free articles and tutorials online to help orient you in the Python universe.
+Before diving in, however, you can take advantage of some free articles and tutorials online to help orient yourself in the Python universe.

 Check out free recorded classes like Noble Desktop’s Intro to Python Fundamentals seminar.
 Here, you’ll learn more about how to get started, including how to install Python and even write code.
-This seminar is a perfect way to prepare for investing in a full-length course like the Python Developer Certificate or Data Science Certificate programs, which run from $3,495 to $3,995.
+This seminar is a perfect way to prepare for investing in a full-length course such as the Python Developer Certificate or Data Science Certificate programs, which cost between $3,495 and $3,995.

 Why Learn Python?

-One of the world's most popular open-source programming languages, Python remains essential for nearly every industry, including public and private sector roles.
+One of the world's most popular open-source programming languages, Python remains essential for nearly every industry, including both public and private sector roles.
 Academia, electronics, government, manufacturing, and media are among the top areas where Python reigns.
-Python is an in-demand skill not only for Python Developers but also for Data Scientists, Software Engineers, Financial Analysts, and Cybersecurity Analysts.
+Python is an in-demand skill not only for Python developers but also for data scientists, software engineers, financial analysts, and cybersecurity analysts.

-Learning about Python fundamentals like scripts, modules, and variables prepares you for learning frameworks like Django and Flask, and libraries like NumPy, Pandas, and Matplotlib.
-As companies become more data-driven, the need for data visualization tools and the move to artificial intelligence and machine learning make Python one of the most attractive, flexible tools.
+Learning Python fundamentals like scripts, modules, and variables prepares you for frameworks like Django and Flask.
+As companies become more data-driven, the need for data visualization tools and the shift towards artificial intelligence and machine learning make Python one of the most attractive and flexible tools.

 Read more about why you should learn Python.